-We have acted as counsel to Hannon Armstrong Sustainable Infrastructure Capital, Inc. (the "Company") in connection with a registration statement onForm S-3 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), relating to possible offerings from time to time by the Company of: (1) its common stock, par value \$0.01 per share ("Common Stock"); (2) its preferred stock, par value \$0.01 per share ("Common Stock"); (3) its depositary shares representing an entitlement to all rights and preferences of fractions of shares of Preferred Stock of a specified series and represented by depositary receipts ("Depositary Shares"); (4) warrants entitling the holders to purchase Common Stock, Preferred Stock or Depositary Shares ("Warrants"); and (5) rights entitling the holders to purchase Common Stock ("Rights").
+We have acted as counsel to Hannon Armstrong Sustainable Infrastructure Capital, Inc. (the "Company") in connection with a registration statement on Form S-3 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), relating to possible offerings from time to time by the Company of: (1) its common stock, par value \$0.01 per share ("Common Stock"); (2) its preferred stock, par value \$0.01 per share ("Preferred Stock"); (3) its depositary shares ("Depositary Shares") representing an entitlement to all rights and preferences of fractions of shares of Preferred Stock of a specified series and evidenced by depositary receipts ("Depositary Receipts"); (4) its debt securities (which may be issued in one or more series) ("Debt Securities"); (5) warrants entitling the holders to purchase Common Stock, Preferred Stock, Depositary Shares or Debt Securities ("Warrants"); and (6) rights entitling the holders to purchase Common Stock ("Rights").

-In rendering the opinions expressed below, we have examined and relied upon originals or copies, certified or otherwise identified to our satisfaction, of the Articles of Amendment and Restatement of the Company (the "Charter"), the Bylaws of the Company, resolutions adopted by the Board of Directors of the Company (the "Board"), and such other corporate records, documents, certificates and other instruments as in our judgment are necessary or appropriate.
-In examining all such documents, we have assumed the genuineness of all signatures, the authenticity of all documents purported to be originals and the conformity to the respective originals of all documents submitted to us as certified, telecopied, photostatic, portable document format or reproduced copies.
+In rendering the opinions expressed below, we have examined and relied upon originals or copies, certified or otherwise identified to our satisfaction, of such corporate records, documents, certificates and other instruments as in our judgment are necessary or appropriate.
+In examining all such documents, we have assumed the genuineness of all signatures, the authenticity of all documents purported to be originals and the conformity to the respective originals of all documents submitted to us as certified, telecopied, photostatic, or reproduced copies or in portable document format.